energyaccessexplorer/tool/README.md

-# Energy Access Explorer Frontend
+# Energy Access Explorer Tool

 This is the source code for the primary visualisation of the platform.
 A live version found [here](https://energyaccessexplorer.org/maps-and-data/select).